spack/spack/lib/spack/docs/build_systems/intelpackage.rst

 For these older versions, the license must be available at installation time of the products and during compilation of client packages.

-The library packages can be used both with and without Intel compilers.
-The various Intel compiler invocation commands offer options to simplify linking (sometimes considerably), but Spack always uses fairly explicit linkage anyway.
+The library packages work well with the Intel compilers but do not require them -- those packages can just as well be used with other compilers.
+The Intel compiler invocation commands offer custom options to simplify linking Intel libraries (sometimes considerably), but Spack always uses fairly explicit linkage anyway.

 """"""""""""""""""